openstack/oslo.messaging/doc/source/zmq_driver.rst

 previous section.
 How to make up the database is the key issue for making ZeroMQ driver work.

-If deploying the RedisMatchMaker, a Redis server is required.
+If deploying the MatchmakerRedis, a Redis server is required.
 Each (K, V) pair stored in Redis is that the key is a base topic and the corresponding values are hostname arrays to be sent to.